pryv/service-core/components/stores/Notes.md

 - **StreamQuery** 'blocks' will be supported on a "per storage" basis.
   - A Query `{ any: ['.account', 'diary']}` will return an error with a message indicating that query cannot mix storage (per block). `{ any: ['.account'], {any: ['diary']}` will be valid.
+  - **ExpandStream** Expanding streams can be a complex task that might be handled directly by the storage.
+For example if a stores exposes a file system it will be easier to pass the query `{any:  ['$find .volume-myfolder'], {not: ['$find .volume-myfolder/private']}}`  than to get all the files in `myfolder` and its sub directories while ignoring the ones in `private` .
+The storage could translate this in `find --ignore=myfolder/private myfolder` .
+    - Storage can expose an `expandStream`

 #### Multiple stream limitations
 - Multiple streams between data-source need a data-source of "reference" as the event will not be copied "twice"